fg-research/website/docs/_sources/blog/product/posts/lnn-equity-forecasting.rst.txt

     <a href="https://finance.yahoo.com" target="_blank">Yahoo!
 Finance</a>.
     We will train the model on the data up to the 8<sup>th</sup> of September 2023, and use the trained model to predict the subsequent data up to the 28<sup>th</sup> of June 2024.
-    We will find that the CfC SageMaker algorithm achieves a mean absolute error of 1.4% and a mean directional accuracy of 95.8% over the considered time period.
+    We will find that the LNN SageMaker algorithm achieves a mean absolute error of 1.4% and a mean directional accuracy of 95.8% over the considered time period.
     </p>